The "40 hour rule" is a Federal ABE testing rule. It applies to academic students who will be counted in the state and Federal NRS reporting.

 *Exception to the 40 hour rule

-To set an Educational Functioning Level (EFL or entry level) for the Federal NRS reporting year, students must have a valid test dated in the 12 month lookback period - within 12 months of the start of the Federal NRS year, July 1.
+To set an Educational Functioning Level (EFL or entry level) for the Federal NRS reporting year, students must have a currently approved, valid test dated in the 12 month lookback period - within 12 months of the start of the Federal NRS year, July 1.

 If the last test was given prior to the 12 month lookback, give a new test using an alternate form even if 40 hours have not yet occurred.